-We have a history of thoughtful consideration of shareholder feedback and monitoring corporate governance best practices.
-The timeline below demonstrates our governance enhancements with respect to Board structure, shareholder rights, and executive compensation.
-We also remain continually focused on Board composition and committed to evaluating our disclosures to promote transparency.
+We have a strong track record of considering shareholder feedback and staying aligned with corporate governance best practices.
+The timeline below highlights key enhancements with respect to Board structure, shareholder rights, and executive compensation.
+We also remain dedicated to continually evaluating Board composition and committed to refining our disclosures to enhance transparency and accountability.

-Best Practices Board Composition 2018 Board recommended and shareholders approved the de-classification of our Board of Directors Board recommended and shareholders approved elimination and reduction of certain supermajority voting requirements in our Articles of Incorporation and Bylaws We eliminated the Umbrella Plan within our executive incentive compensation plan due to certain changes in the Tax Cuts and Jobs Act of 2017 Added diverse perspectives and experience with the addition of Sara Martinez Tucker and Jakki Haussler to our Board To facilitate the recruitment of the next generation of Board leaders, R.L.
-Waltrip decided not to seek re-election after 56 years of meaningful contributions Long-time member, Dr. Ed Williams, passed away after faithfully serving on the Board for 27 years 2019 Enhanced our disclosures around Environmental, Social, and Governance (ESG) The Board made changes to the Company's Bylaws to permit the Chair of the Nominating and Corporate Governance Committee of the Board to preside over the Board meetings in the absence of the Board Chair and the Lead Director After 36 years of outstanding service on the Board of Directors, John Mecom decided to not seek another term as a Board member 2020-2021 Updated the charter of the Nominating and Corporate Governance Committee of the Board reflecting its ESG oversight responsibilities Strengthened the non-financial modifier, or ESG metric, for the Annual Performance Based incentive plan by increasing the online customer satisfaction rating threshold to 4.25 Modified ROE threshold for the Performance Unit Plan Cliff Morris decided to not seek another term as a Board member in 2021 Ellen Ochoa was nominated as the Compensation Committee Chair in 2021.
-Alan Buckwalter transitioned off of the Compensation Committee in 2022 2022 Published our first Sustainability report outlining our ESG initiatives and programs, which is available on our website: https://investors.sci-corp.com/ Removed automatic single-trigger vesting upon change in control effective for equity awards granted in 2022 C. Park Shaper was nominated and elected to the Board in 2022 2023-2024 Adopted bylaw changes that provide shareholders proxy access rights (see page 37 for more information) Adopted a new claw-back policy in 2023 (see page 52 for details) Revised our existing insider trading policy (see page 52 for details) Sara Martinez Tucker and Jakki L. Haussler were named as Audit Committee and Investment Committee Chair, respectively, in 2023 Marcus A. Watts was named to serve as the Lead Independent Director in 2023
+Best Practices Board Composition 2019 Enhanced our disclosures around Environmental, Social, and Governance (ESG) The Board made changes to the Company's Bylaws to permit the Chair of the Nominating and Corporate Governance Committee of the Board to preside over the Board meetings in the absence of the Board Chair and the Lead Director After 36 years of outstanding service on the Board of Directors, John Mecom decided to not seek another term as a Board member 2020-2021 Updated the charter of the Nominating and Corporate Governance Committee of the Board reflecting its ESG oversight responsibilities Strengthened the non-financial modifier, or ESG metric, for the Annual Performance Based incentive plan by increasing the online customer satisfaction rating threshold to 4.25 Modified ROE threshold for the Performance Unit Plan After 32 years of faithful service, Cliff Morris decided to not seek another term as a Board member in 2021 Ellen Ochoa was nominated as the Compensation Committee Chair in 2021.
+Alan Buckwalter transitioned off of the Compensation Committee in 2022 2022 Published our first Sustainability report outlining our ESG initiatives and programs, which is available on our website: https://investors.sci-corp.com/ Removed automatic single-trigger vesting upon change in control effective for equity awards granted in 2022 C. Park Shaper was nominated and elected to the Board in 2022 2023-2024 Adopted bylaw changes that provide shareholders proxy access rights (see page 37 for more information) Adopted a new claw-back policy in 2023 (see page 46 for details) Revised our existing insider trading policy (see page 46 for details) Sara Martinez Tucker and Jakki L. Haussler were named as Audit Committee and Investment Committee Chair, respectively, in 2023 Marcus A. Watts was named to serve as the Lead Independent Director in 2023 2025 Updated the Corporate Governance Guidelines and Audit Committee Charter to reflect a new provision limiting director service on public company boards and public company audit committees After 38 years of dedicated service, W. Blair Waltrip decided not to stand for reelection as a Board member in 2025 We are pleased to present Director Nominee, Thad Hill